 Spoken profanity during a broadcast is a violation of federal law set forth by the FCC.
 Fines of up to $10,000 and a prison sentence may be imposed upon the offender (DJ).
 Disciplinary action by Eastern Oregon University, which may include probation or suspension, will also be imposed.
 This policy also applies to guests and callers.
 DJs are responsible for their actions!
 NO SPOKEN PROFANITY IS ALLOWED OVER THE AIR.
 (Refer to 5.1.3 for penalty measures.)
 An exception to this policy could be made in regards to callers and guests.
 The severity of disciplinary actions may be softened but only at management’s discretion.
 However this is only within KEOL.
 The FCC and EOU may choose to impose their own disciplinary actions.

 Many of KEOL’s CDs and albums have been screened and marked for songs containing profanity. *WARNING* not every song with profanities has been marked.
 Between the hours of 6:00 a.m. and 10:00 p.m., songs with profanities can not to be aired, although appropriately edited versions may be aired in their stead.
 Between the hours of 10:00 p.m. and 6:00 a.m., selections with profanities are permitted.
 DJs on the air at those times are required to read a disclaimer (ID #499).
 This must be read as indicated at 10:00 p.m., 12:00 a.m., and 3:00 a.m. whether or not selections with profanities will be played, although it may be read more often during 10:00 p.m. and 6:00 a.m. if the DJ chooses.

 Show Content Complaints

-Complaints about show content should be referred to the station manager.
+Complaints about show content should be referred to the station manager or program director.
 The office number (541-962- 3698) or email (email@example.com) may be offered.
 Remember to always be polite on the phone.